 At first sight, a pink or orange Glo-bug seems an unlikely trout bait.
 A Glo-bug is a fly tied to imitate a trout or salmon row.
 It’s a fish egg imitation!
 It can be very effective when fished for rainbow trout in particular.
 The Glo-bug is popular with anglers who fish the tributaries of Lake Taupo over winter for rainbow trout as they migrate upstream for spawning.
+I have included the Glo-Bug here in the nymphs section but it would be better suited to a new category titled “Egg Patterns”.

 I guess I should mention that some purist fly fishermen look with disdain on the Glo-bug considering it closer to a lump of bait than a true trout fly.
 It is possible to cast out a Glo-bug and then sit and wait for a trout to take it – in much the same way one might fish a worm.
 This is called by some “heave and leave.”
 However, in my opinion, the idea that fishing a Glo-bug should be frowned upon is utter nonsense.